BenHinson/Alpharium/README.md

 On Login, open previous panels/tools etc from last logout.
 Panel View - Displays all open panel in a line, with controls to close / duplicate etc.
 Add Tabs to panels for quick switching between same panel.
-Tool Dropdown glitch when creating tool, white flash at top of page Central Box on Homepage can contain 'programs' and File/Folder links.
+Tool Dropdown glitch when creating tool, white flash at top of page.
+Central Box on Homepage can contain 'programs' and File/Folder links.
-Alpha Drive - Files of certain types can be opened in native programs (.txt / .png / .mp4) Add video player / image viewer panels
+Alpha Drive - Files of certain types can be opened in native programs (.txt / .png / .mp4).
+Add video player / image viewer panels.